DominicOram/mx-bluesky-fork/docs/developer/serial-crystallography-on-i24/how-to/pmac-docs.rst

    Skew:
    Skew is the difference between the Sz1 and Sz2 after rotation is taken out.
-   This should be measured in situ prior to expriment, ie. measure by hand using opposite and adjacent RBV after calibration of scale factors.
+   This should be measured in situ prior to experiment, ie. measure by hand using opposite and adjacent RBV after calibration of scale factors.

 The plan needs information stored in a few files: